These Roasted Brussels Sprouts are golden and caramelized on the edges, but not dried out. They're simple to make, and a great side for many meals!

 Preheat the oven to 400 degrees F.

-Trim and halve the brussels sprouts, and place in a large mixing bowl.
+Trim and halve the brussels sprouts, then place in a large mixing bowl.
+Toss the cut halves with the olive oil, salt and pepper.

-Toss the brussels sprouts with the olive oil, salt and pepper, and spread them out on a sheet pan, cut side down.
+Spread the cut halves out on a sheet pan, arranging them cut side down.

 Serve promptly while warm, and enjoy!